AnonymousPlanet/thgtoa/guide.md

 This laptop should be in all cases a clean freshly installed PC (Running Windows/Linux).
 This laptop should be clean of your normal day to day activities.
 In the case of a Windows laptop, and if you used it before, it should also not be activated (installed without a product key).

-This is to mitigate future issues in case of online leaks (including telemetry from your OS or Apps) that could compromise any unique identifiers of the laptop while using it (MAC Address, Bluetooth Address, Product key, ...).
+This is to mitigate future issues in case of online leaks (including telemetry from your OS or Apps) that could compromise any unique identifiers of the laptop while using it (MAC Address, Bluetooth Address, and Product key ...).
 But also to avoid being tracked back if you need to dispose of the laptop.

 The laptop should have at least 250GB of Disk Space **at least 6GB** of RAM and should be able to run a couple of Virtual Machines at the same time.
 It should have a working battery that lasts a few hours.